 She performed at the 2014 MTV Video Music Awards with Sam Smith, and was in the same year a featured soloist with Marshall Hawkins' Seahawk Modern Jazz Orchestra.
 While studying at USC, she accompanied artists including Kristin Chenoweth, Glenn Frey of The Eagles, Barry Manilow and Arturo Sandoval and has since performed with Jon Batiste and Stay Human, Jacob Collier, Evan Christopher, Casey Abrams and John Altman.
 She has also appeared alongside several of the world's greatest guitar players including Martin Taylor MBE, John Etheridge (both former guitarists with Stephane Grappelli), Tommy Emmanuel CGP, and others.
 In 2014 she toured the United States as a soloist with Indian pop musician and film composer DSP, and she has also recorded as a soloist with a number of singers and solo artists including JMSN and Alan Paul of The Manhattan Transfer.
 She has been featured as a guest and co-host on Scott Cowie's Talk Music Podcast as well as ICMP's The Musical Life podcast and The Creative Life podcast with James Taylor and the Make Weird Music blog with Anthony Garone.
 In 2016 she was asked to perform for the Eckhart Tolle Foundation whose other presenters included Michael Bernard Beckwith, Marianne Williamson and Eckhart Tolle.
 Also in 2016, she was featured in a music video with Postmodern Jukebox performing the theme from Family Guy which has been viewed over a million times.

 In addition to performing, Germain has also worked on numerous independent films, TV movies and music videos both on camera and in the recording studio, including projects for The Hallmark Channel, Disney Vacations, Drunk History, Glee, music videos for JMSN and KNOWER, and others.
-By age 26, she produced and released seven of her own jazz albums as well as an inspirational book, "Go For It ...Surviving the Challenges of Becoming an Artist," and appeared on over 100 albums and recordings.
+By age 27, she produced and released seven of her own jazz albums as well as two inspirational books and appeared on over 100 albums and recordings.

 From 2014-2016 she performed taking requests on a weekly basis for patients and families at Children's Hospital Los Angeles under the Mark Taper-Johnny Mercer Artist Program, and has performed for a number of charities and foundations since that time.
 Germain is an advocate for the arts and the sciences, and is a social and political activist.
 She has studied piano, several types of dance, emergency medicine, oceanography, environmental science, the Spanish language and Buddhism.
 Guitarist Martin Taylor described Germain as having a "very wise head on very young shoulders."
 It's no wonder that in an often-made comparison between Nora Germain and Stephane Grappelli, All About Jazz declared, "Jazz violin is alive and well."
 Who knows what will come next!